Cannabis Administration and Opportunity Act

-The Cannabis Administration and Opportunity Act (S.4226 in the 118th Congress) is a proposed bill in the United States Congress to recognize legalization of cannabis by the states.
+The Cannabis Administration and Opportunity Act (S.4226 in the 118th Congress) was a proposed bill in the 118th United States Congress to recognize legalization of cannabis by the states.
 The authors are Senate Majority Leader Chuck Schumer, Senator Cory Booker, and Senator Ron Wyden.

 History

 117th Congress

 On March 31, 2021, following New York legalization under the 2021 Marijuana Regulation and Taxation Act, Senate Majority Leader Chuck Schumer announced he would soon introduce a federal bill to deschedule cannabis, similar to his 2018 Marijuana Freedom and Opportunity Act.
 Sources told Politico and other media that a draft of the bill would be introduced on July 14.

 On July 14, 2021, Senator Schumer introduced a discussion draft of the bill.

 On February 4, 2022, Schumer said the legislation would be introduced in the U.S. Senate in April of that year.
 Later in February, Schumer circulated a letter asking other senators to "join the process of perfecting" the draft, and for their support.
 The bill was said to be likely to be introduced by its sponsors on or around the unofficial 420 cannabis holiday, i.e. April 20, 2022, but it was later postponed to "before August recess".

 The bill was introduced in the United States Senate on July 21, 2022 as S.4591.
 In addition to decriminalizing cannabis at the federal level, the bill would expunge federal cannabis-related criminal records.
 It would add new funding for law enforcement to go after illegal marijuana operations.